Home to one of the island’s best beaches, St John may be lacking in the quantity of points of interest but certainly makes up for it in quality.

 St John is also one of the parishes where Jersey’s religious heritage is prevalent.
 Throughout the parish, there are multiple Churches built throughout the ages including St John’s Parish Church.
 Dedicated to St John the Baptist, the Parish Church is an ancient site said to be built as early as 1150.
 St John’s Parish Church is one of Jersey’s beacons of island faith and is a focal point within the community.

-Other Points of Interest in St John
+St John Other Points of Interest

 There is no doubt that the main attraction in St John is Bonne Nuit.
 With a name that translates to ‘good night’ in French, it is clear even before visiting this incredible cove is overflowing with charm.
 This stunning bay complete with beach and harbour is a breath-taking location to spend your day.
 At low-tide, a small stretch of sand is revealed making a picturesque beach front to bask under the sun.
 Located in a fishing harbour, swimming is limited due to the sheer amount of water traffic but visitors to Bonne Nuit can enjoy relaxing on the sand, paddling in the shallows and admiring the view of this Mediterranean-style fishing harbour.
 The beach is dog-friendly, features public toilets and is home to one of Jersey’s most loved restaurants.